US intelligence finds Russia planning Ukraine offensive | Law-Order

 - United States

-US intelligence officials have determined that Russian planning is underway for a possible military offensive against Ukraine that could begin as soon as early 2022 and would include an estimated 1,75,000 personnel, according to an administration official.
+President Joe Biden pledged Friday to make it “very, very difficult” for Russia's Vladimir Putin to take military action in Ukraine as U.S. intelligence officials determined that Russian planning is underway for a possible military offensive that could begin as soon as early 2022.

-The new intelligence finding estimates that half of the Russian personnel are already deployed along various points near Ukraine's border, according to a Biden administration official who spoke on the condition of anonymity to discuss the finding.
+The new intelligence finding estimates that the Russians are planning to deploy an estimated 175,000 troops and almost half of them are already deployed along various points near Ukraine's border, according to a Biden administration official who spoke on the condition of anonymity to discuss the finding.

 It comes as Russia has picked up its demands on Biden to guarantee that Ukraine will not be allowed to join the NATO alliance.

-The Kremlin said on Friday that Putin would seek binding guarantees precluding NATO's expansion to Ukraine during the call with Biden, while the Ukrainian defense minister warned that Russia could invade his country next month.
+The Kremlin said Friday that Putin would seek binding guarantees precluding NATO's expansion to Ukraine during the call with Biden.
+But Biden sought to head off the demand.

-Ukrainian Defense Minister Oleksii Reznikov told lawmakers Friday that the number of Russian troops near Ukraine and in Russian-annexed Crimea is estimated at 94,300, warning that a “large-scale escalation” is possible in January.
+Meanwhile, Ukrainian officials also warned that Russia could invade next month.
+Ukrainian Defense Minister Oleksii Reznikov told lawmakers Friday that the number of Russian troops near Ukraine and in Russia-annexed Crimea is estimated at 94,300, warning that a “large-scale escalation” is possible in January.
+U.S. intelligence officials estimate closer to 70,000 troops are deployed near the border, according to an unclassified intelligence document obtained Friday by The Associated Press.

 White House press secretary Jen Psaki said administration officials have “engaged in the possibility” of a Biden-Putin call.
 White House officials did not respond to a request for comment on the expected Zelenskyy call.

-Zelenskyy has pushed for Ukraine to join the alliance, which holds out the promise of membership but hasn't set a a timeline.

-Blinken this week said the US has “made it clear to the Kremlin that we will respond resolutely, including with a range of high-impact economic measures that we've refrained from using in the past.''
+Blinken this week said the U.S. has “made it clear to the Kremlin that we will respond resolutely, including with a range of high-impact economic measures that we've refrained from using in the past.”
 He did not detail what sanctions were being weighed, but one potentially could be to cut off Russia from the SWIFT system of international payments.
-The European Union's Parliament approved a non-binding resolution in April to cut off Russia from SWIFT if its troops entered Ukraine.
+The European Union's Parliament approved a nonbinding resolution in April to cut off Russia from SWIFT — the Society for Worldwide Interbank Financial Telecommunications — if its troops entered Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)